lukkor99/Credit_card_fraud_detection/README.md

 ## Project scope
 <p align="justify">
-  I've created simple binary classifier in Python3 which uses logistic regression algorithm to classify two classes of credit card transactions<p>
+  This project compares performance of classification algorithms, starting from simple logistic regression and ending on more complex like gradient boosted random forests.
+Whole process of data analysis and preprocessing led to competetive results.
+Validation process has shown that tree-based classificators can reach better performance than multiple logistic regression.
+Differences between random forest, LightGBM and XGBoost are not significant, but random forest classifier provided best results with optimal utilization of compute resources. <p>

 1. fraud transactions
 2. non-fraud transactions

-<p align="justify"> Techniques and tools used to improve model's performance:
+<p align="justify"> Techniques and tools used to improve models performance:
 <p>

   * undersampling and oversampling
   * feature selection
   * standardization
   * ROC and AUC
+  * hyperparameters tuning
-  * logistic regressioin metrics
+  *

 ## Motivation